Coach-AI-Final/Final_File/README.md

 - 2020 - 11  Update player tracking in estimator.py
 - 2020 - 11  Construct and training models to import by sklearn
 - 2020 - 12 - 20   Done background submission , bitwise and in file Background_subtraction
+- 2021 - 03 - 18  Intergrate Ball_predict , rally_segment, pose_estimation into final.py
+- 2021 - 04 - 01 Update slow motion when hitting the ball and clean the integration

 ## tf-pose-estimation
 openpose is reference by https://github.com/ildoonet/tf-pose-estimation <br>